External Ids for ARF4 Gene

 GeneCards Summary for ARF4 Gene

 ARF4 (ADP-Ribosylation Factor 4) is a Protein Coding gene.
 Diseases associated with ARF4 include cholera.
-Among its related pathways are GPCR Pathway and ErbB1 downstream signaling.
-GO annotations related to this gene include GTP binding.
+Among its related pathways are GPCR Pathway and Organelle biogenesis and maintenance.
+GO annotations related to this gene include GTP binding and signal transducer activity.
 An important paralog of this gene is ENSG00000272822.

 UniProtKB/Swiss-Prot for ARF4 Gene